A Randomized Linearly Convergent Frank-Wolfe-type Method for Smooth Convex Minimization over the Spectrahedron: Numerical Experiments

 \subsection{Comparison to standard Frank-Wolfe}

 We begin by comparing our Algorithm \ref{alg:AFW} (ALG 1 in the figures below) to the standard Frank-Wolfe with line-search method (FW in the figures below).
 Recall that FW has a worst case convergence rate of $O(1/t)$ \cite{jaggi2010simple}.
 In \cite{garber2023linear} it was established that under strict complementarity and in the special case $r^*=1$, it enjoys a linear convergence rate, while it remained unknown if this is also the case for $r^*\geq 2$.
-Figure \ref{fig:OurVsFW}, which plots for each method the value $\log({f(\X_t) - f(\widehat{\X^*})})$ vs the number of iteration $t$, shows that indeed in case $r^*=1$ both FW and our Algorithm \ref{alg:AFW} clearly exhibit a linear convergence rate.
-However, once we increase $r^*$, we see that while our Algorithm \ref{alg:AFW} maintains a linear convergence rate, FW converges with a sub-linear rate.
+Figure \ref{fig:OurVsFW}, which plots for each method the value $\log({f(\X_t) - f(\widehat{\X^*})})$ vs the number of iterations $t$, shows that indeed in case $r^*=1$, in both the LS and Huber settings, both FW and our Algorithm \ref{alg:AFW} clearly exhibit a linear convergence rate.
+However, once we increase $r^*$, we see that while our Algorithm \ref{alg:AFW} maintains a linear convergence rate, FW converges only with a sub-linear rate.
+Additionally, in the No SC setting, we see that even for $r^*=1$, FW converges sub-linearly, while our algorithm exhibits a linear convergence rate.
 This suggests that, similarly to the state-of-affairs in the case of optimization over polytopes \cite{garber2020revisiting}, the standard FW does not exhibit linear convergence once the optimal solution is not an extreme point of the feasible set.